Discovering cool and unique places in the US

 Located four hours east of San Francisco, Yosemite is a natural sanctuary teeming with deep valleys, gushing waterfalls, and diverse wildlife.
 Yosemite National Park is also well-known for its granite cliffs and giant sequoia trees.

 The top sight in the park is Yosemite Valley, a giant glacial valley enclosed by granite summits.
 At its depths, you’ll find an array of pine trees and streams.
+I recently visited Yosemite as part of an organized tour with Globus, and would highly recommend it to anyone!

 8. Multnomah Falls, Oregon